ZZapata711/KNNProject/README.md

-# KNNProject
-Building a KNN model using anonymized data
+In this project I will be building a K Nearest Neighbors model using an anonymized dataset, that is, the feature names have no discernible meaning.